zack-humphries/2D-Black-Scholes-Model-Finite-Difference/README.md

 # 2D-Black-Scholes-Model-Finite-Difference
 Completed December 2022 for COMP 521 at San Diego State University.
-Coded in Matlab
+Calculated using an 2nd-order implicit scheme (only first-order accurate).
+Coded in MATLAB.

 2D Black Scholes Equation: